wihobbs/ATS/README.md

 # pip install cloned ATS into fresh shared Python 3.8 (or higher) executable.
 <NEW_ENV_PATH>/bin/python3 -m pip install <CLONE_PATH>/
 ```
+For the pip install, you can add the `-e` flag, which will allow you to modify the repo and pip automatically picks up the changes.

 ## Flux features for ATS users